Estimated Read Time: 3 minutes

 However, the sight of asbestos falling on those characters’ faces is still unsettling.

 Asbestos was marketed in various ways, notably as a fireproof insulant.
-It protected industrial plants from fire damage, added a fire-resistant layer to protective suits, and guarded homes and other buildings from fire damage.
+It protected industrial plants from fire damage, added a fire-resistant layer to protective suits, and guarded homes and other buildings from fire hazards.

-In the “Wizard of Oz” movie, the Wicked Witch’s broom included asbestos, and the scarecrow’s costume also had asbestos.
-Both characters either interacted with fire or were in close proximity to it.
+In The Wizard of Oz, the Wicked Witch’s broom included asbestos, and the Scarecrow’s costume also contained it.
+Both characters interacted with fire or were in close proximity to it.

 Another Movie With Asbestos

-Another movie around that time in American history also reportedly used asbestos.
-Life Magazine reported that “It’s a Wonderful Life,” the 1946 classic starring Jimmy Stewart, had asbestos as a stand-in for snow, just like in “Wizard of Oz.”
+Another movie from that era also reportedly used asbestos.
+Life Magazine reported that It’s a Wonderful Life — the 1946 holiday classic starring Jimmy Stewart — used asbestos as a stand-in for snow, just like The Wizard of Oz.

 Sources & Author